 Holding space is not something that’s exclusive to facilitators, coaches, or palliative care nurses.
 It is something that ALL of us can do for each other–for our partners, children, friends, neighbours, and even strangers who strike up conversations as we’re riding the bus to work.

 What I Learned about Holding Space for Others

 Here are the lessons I’ve learned from Ann and others who have held space for me.

-4. Keep your own ego out of it.
+Try to keep your own ego out of it.
 This is a big one.
-We all get caught in that trap now and then – when we begin to believe that someone else’s success is dependent on our intervention, or when we think that their failure reflects poorly on us, or when we’re convinced that whatever emotions they choose to unload on us are about us instead of them.
+We all get caught in that trap now and then–when we begin to believe that someone else’s success is dependent on our intervention, or when we think that their failure reflects poorly on us, or when we’re convinced that whatever emotions they choose to unload on us are about us instead of them.
 It’s a trap I’ve occasionally found myself slipping into when I teach.
 I can become more concerned about my own success (Do the students like me?
 Do their marks reflect on my ability to teach?
 Etc.) than about the success of my students.
-But that doesn’t serve anyone – not even me.
+But that doesn’t serve anyone–not even me.
 To truly support their growth, I need to keep my ego out of it and create the space where they have the opportunity to grow and learn.

 Holding space is not something that we can master overnight, or that can be adequately addressed in a list of tips like the ones I’ve just offered.
 It’s a complex practice that evolves as we practice it, and it is unique to each person and each situation.